 Sculpture in the Garden is the annual art show and sale that marries stunning sculptural art with the natural sculptural beauty of the Garden.
 This year’s show will feature the works of over 20 renowned Northern California artists who work in a variety of mediums.
-This year’s show includes newcomer artists Jeff Key, Catherine Daley, Karina Kudymova and Judy Bolef Miller, who are exhibiting at the Garden for the first time, along with perennial favorites Joe Bologna, Cindy Landis, Clayton Thiel, and Dustin Gimble.
+This year’s show includes newcomer artists Jeff Key, Catherine Daley, Karina Kudymova and Judy Bolef Miller, who are exhibiting at the Garden for the first time, along with perennial favorites Joe Bologna, Cindy Landis, Clayton Thiel, Dustin Gimble, and Leslie Safarik, (“Welcome Woman” sculpture pictured above).
 Scroll down for a list of all participating artists and their bios.

 The Sculpture Show opens to the general public on Saturday, June 26th and runs through August 29th.
 The Sculpture Show is FREE with your paid Garden admission during regular daytime business hours.
 Become a member and get Garden admission free all year.